goobers692s/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote emphasizes the importance of writing clean, simple, and easy-to-understand code.
 Complexity often leads to bugs, maintenance nightmares, and poor scalability.
 Strive for clarity and minimalism in your solutions; a small, well-designed piece of software can outperform and outlast a larger, more complex one.
 Always remember that code is read far more often than it is written, so aim to make it as clear and straightforward as possible for those who will read and maintain it in the future.

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Avoid unnecessary complexity; it often leads to bugs and harder maintenance.
+Optimize for readability and modularity, as they contribute significantly to long-term project success."

+Remember, also, that 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct, clear code first, then optimize only where and when necessary, based on data and performance analysis."